meta-company/makex/documents/source/proposals/better-macros.md

 The dependency on the `include` function is an issue, as we may want to disable/remove the include function. `include` is a goofy construct, likely prone to error or confusion.

-As an improvement to referring or calling macros, we may want to use a twist on our task query/selection syntax (`//path:macro_name`).
+As an improvement to referring or calling macros, we may want to use a twist on our Task query/selection syntax (`//path:macro_name`).

 For example, calling a `macro()` function defined in a file called `macros.mx` in the root of the Workspace: